-Possess knowledge and competencies that are outlined in the MoSTEP for Professional School Counselors or by the Missouri Committee for Professional Counselors.

-- Demonstrate above average counseling skills. - 3.
+- Possess knowledge and competencies that are outlined by the Missouri Department of Elementary and Secondary Education for Professional School Counselors or by the Missouri Committee for Licensed Professional Counselors. - 2.
+Demonstrate above average counseling skills. - 3.
 Show evidence of success in their work as professional counselors.